ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part4.md

 I could go in depth about the exciting changes in this project and how it would work, but I'd just be reiterating the [project description](https://gist.github.com/abeln/9f79774bac111d99b3ae2cb9016a33e6), so I'll just encourage you to check that out.
 There's also the description of this feature [on the dotty website](https://dotty.epfl.ch/docs/reference/other-new-features/explicit-nulls.html).
 I'm very excited to see these features getting added to Scala, and I think it's a big step forward for the language.

-Hopefully you've found this series useful, and you will find the ScalaNullSafe macro useful for the rest of the time you're using Scala 2 :sweat_smile:.
+Hopefully you've found this series useful, and you will find the ScalaNullSafe macro useful for the rest of the time you're using Scala 2 :grin:.
+If you have any feedback, feel free to leave a comment, or [open an issue](https://github.com/ryanstull/ScalaNullSafe/issues) on the ScalaNullSafe repo.
 Thanks!